 - Stars and Stripes boast red blooms with white stripes.
 Its leaves are large and glossy, and its vines can reach 12′ feet long.

-- Summer Snow’s flowers are very large and a dazzling white offset by glossy, dark green leaves.
+- Summer Snow’s flowers are very large and dazzling white, offset by glossy, dark green leaves.

 - Red Riding Hood produces impressive deep red flowers.

 - Ruby Star’s flowers are an exceptionally deep red shade.

 Yellow Delight (Pentalinon luteum) is not a true Mandevilla but a good imposter.
 It’s a low-growing shrub with jaunty yellow flowers that do very well as a hanging basket plant.